 The work we do

-You will work with market-leading clients on high profile, often precedent-setting cases.
-Trainees gain experience of both litigation and non-contentious work.
-Non-contentious work can involve, for example, working on the financing arrangements for a new fleet of ships or an aircraft; buying and selling a company; or working on the insurance aspects of a corporate deal.
+You will work with high-profile clients on complex, often precedent-setting cases and transactions.
+You will gain experience of both litigation and transactional work.
+Transactional work can involve – for example, working on the financial arrangements for a new fleet of ships or a wind farm; buying and selling a company; or working on the insurance aspects of a corporate deal.